 With maps, graphics and articles covering all aspects of the energy sector, and a new edition every 18 months, the Atlas has since become the essential reference book for all energy professionals working in Africa.

 With an online presence came an increasing requests for bespoke information and reports.
-Responding to the market, African Energy slowly transitioned into a provider of consultancy services designed to support decision-making throughout all stages of the project development and investment cycle.
+Responding to the market, African Energy transitioned into a provider of consultancy services designed to support decision-making throughout all stages of the project development and investment cycle.

 Since 2010, African Energy has conducted work for a wide range of public and private sector clients including investors, financiers, project developers and multinational organisations such as the African Development Bank-based Infrastructure Consortium for Africa and Africa EU Energy Partnership (AEEP).